 Every June, Canadians celebrate National Indigenous History Month, to honour the heritage, contributions and cultures of First Nation, Inuit and Métis communities across the country.
 The US celebrates Indigenous Peoples' Day every 11th October, while the rest of the world commemorates World Indigenous Day each 9th August, raising awareness of the needs of Indigenous peoples - their traditional knowledge, voices and wisdom.
-But that’s definitely not enough.
+But that’s not enough.

 In May 2021, when the world learned of the atrocities uncovered on the grounds of the Kamloops Indian Residential School, British Columbia, it became clear a huge part of Canada’s (sinister) history remains hidden - and the US and British Empire as a whole.
-It also became even more clear, for anyone who hadn’t paid attention until now, that not only do Indigenous people deserve reparations and more authentic visibility, they also need support for their ongoing projects.
+It also became even more clear, for anyone who hadn’t paid attention until now, that not only do Indigenous people deserve reparations and more authentic visibility, but they also need support for their ongoing projects.